dotlang/language/README.md

 var y: Car{age:11}; //customize value x.age=19;   //as long as its not marked as const
 ```
+- If struct does not have any field, it's type must be `interface`.
+Because it is defining an interface to interact with an struct of it's type.
+- Fields that starts with underscore are considered internal state of the struct and better not to be used.

 ###type
 You can use `type` to define new type based on an existing type.